This thread was archived. Please ask a new question if you need help.

 I am switching.
 I wasted $1500 on a new laptop thinking my computer was bad...the new one is the same.
 It is FireFox..it sucks now.
 Even if I go back to 3.5.x it still sucks.
 Letters won't show up for 5 seconds or more after being typed.
 Bookmarks wont display.
 Everything takes forever...disaster.
 Sometimes gmail just won't load...ridiculous.

 Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.1; SV1; .NET CLR 1.1.4322; .NET CLR 2.0.50727)

 this problem could probably be caused by a Firefox extension.

-To make sure that no extension is causing the problems, start Firefox in Safe Mode by following the instructions in the Troubleshoot Firefox issues using Safe Mode article.
+To make sure that no extension is causing the problems, start Firefox in Safe Mode by following the instructions in the Diagnose Firefox issues using Troubleshoot Mode article.